inbtween/responsive_portfolio/README.md

 I added the following files: `index.html`, `portfolio.html` and `contact.html`.

-- Using Bootstrap, I developed my portfolio site with the following items:
+I used Bootstrap.
+I developed my portfolio site with the following items:

 - A navbar

 - A responsive layout

 - Responsive images